Using WooCommerce Catalog with Checkout Page

 Follow this article if hosting your own page and connecting to CheckoutChamp via Direct API.
 If you are using CheckoutChamp hosted pages then please follow [this](https://help.checkoutchamp.com/funnel-builder/redirect-storefront-to-checkoutchamp/woocommerce-plugin/woocommerce-checkout-redirect) article.

-To make a WooCommerce catalog page work with a CheckoutChamp shopping cart, you will add links to your checkout page Add To Cart buttons.
-The links will have the productId parameter in the query string equal to the desired CheckoutChamp campaign product ID.
+To make a WooCommerce catalog page work with a CheckoutChamp shopping cart, you will add links to your checkout page Add To Cart buttons.\

 Examples: